OMP-Industrial-Project-Chat-Assistant/OMP-Chat-Assistant-Process/Project Planning/Development Plan.md

 2. **Customer Touchpoints:** Demos occur every 2 weeks (last day of each sprint).
 3. 33% of backup time is taken per assumption of possible 50% delay due to inexperience of the team.
 Supporting research:
 	- https://www.researchgate.net/publication/312530233_Predicting_the_delay_of_issues_with_due_dates_in_software_projects/download

-**Last Approved version:** *
-**Approved by:** AWAITING APPROVAL
-**Revision History:**
+# Changelog
+- v1.2 Second sprint is over
+- v1.1 Detailed project plan as Markdown table
-- 1.0 Initial high-level plan devised via Github projects
+- v1.0 Initial high-level plan devised via Github projects
-- 1.1 Detailed project plan as Markdown table
-- 1.2 Second sprint is over